Family wins court case over Staffordshire landfill site emissions

 - Published

-The mother of a boy with breathing problems has won a High Court battle over the regulation of a landfill site accused of emitting noxious gases that risk shortening her son's life.
+A family has won a High Court battle over the regulation of a landfill site accused of emitting noxious gases that risk shortening their son's life.

 Lawyers representing Mathew Richards say hydrogen sulphide (H2S) gas from Walleys Quarry, in Staffordshire, has worsened his underlying health issues.